Ikshvaku

-Ikshvaku (Sanskrit Ikṣvāku; Pāli: Okkāka) is a legendary king in Hindu mythology.
-He is described to be the first king of the Kosala kingdom, and was one of the ten sons of Shraddhadeva Manu, the first man on the earth.
+Ikshvaku (Sanskrit Ikṣvāku; Pāli: Okkāka) is a legendary king in Indian religions, particularly Hindu and Jain scriptures.
+In Hinduism, he is described to be the first king of the Kosala Kingdom, and was one of the ten sons of Shraddhadeva Manu, the first man of the Shraddhadeva Manvantara (7th of the 14 in this Kalpa).
 He was the founder and first king of the Ikshvaku dynasty, also known as the Suryavamsha, in the kingdom of Kosala, which also historically existed in ancient India.
 He had a hundred sons, among whom the eldest was Vikukshi.
-Another son of Ikshvaku's, named Nimi, founded the Kingdom of the Videhas.
-Rama and the Buddha are also stated to have belonged to the Suryavamsha or Ikshvaku dynasty.
-He is mentioned in the Vishnu Purana.
+Another son of Ikshvaku's, named Nimi, founded the Kingdom of the Videhas. and Rama are also stated to have belonged to the Suryavamsha or Ikshvaku dynasty.

-In Jain texts, it is mentioned that Rishabhadeva is the same as King Ikshvaku (son of Nabhiraja).
-Except for Munisuvrata and Neminatha, the remaining Jain Tirthankaras are believed to have been royals of the Ikshvaku lineage.

 Origin

 From Kashyapa, through Aditi, Vivasvan was generated, and from him came Shraddhadeva Manu, who was born from the womb of Sanjna.
-Shraddhadeva's wife, Shraddha, gave birth to 10 sons, including Ikshvaku and Nriga.
+Shraddhadeva's wife, Shraddha, gave birth to ten sons, including Ikshvaku and Nriga.

-The Atharvaveda and Brahmanas associate the Ikshvakus with non-Aryan people, distinct from the Aryans who composed the hymns of the four Vedas.
+There has been debate on Ikshvaku's ethnolinguistic origin.
+Ikshvaku is first recorded in the Rigveda (10.60.4) in a position of high honour and being associated with the Pancha-jana or "Five Tribes".
+These Vedic tribes included the Anu, Druhyu, Puru, Turvaśa, and Yadu who were prominent in the Early Vedic Era and associated with the Lunar Dynasty, signifying an Aryan origin.
+According to E. J. Rapson in the The Cambridge History of India, Ikshvaku, his lineage, and the Kingdom of Kosala were certainly Aryan.
+P. L. Bhargava agrees with the Aryan origin of the lineage presented by Rapson, however argues that Ikshvaku originated near the Saptasindhu in the Early Vedic Period, with the lineage later settling into the Indo-Gangetic Plain and ultimately Kosala following the conquests of the king Bhagiratha.
+The Sanskrit etymology of Ikshvaku derives from kshava or "sneeze", which relates to his mythological origin in Puranic literature of being born from Manu sneezing.

+However other scholars have proposed alternative hypotheses of non-Aryan origin when interpreting the Atharvaveda.

+This may be a reference to a non-Aryan tribe, residing in the region prior to Manu settling.
 F. E. Pargiter has equated the Ikshvakus with the Dravidians.
-According to Franciscus Kupier, Manfred Mayrhofer and Levman, the Iskvaku is derived from a Munda name.
+According to Franciscus Kuiper, Manfred Mayrhofer and Levman, the Iskvaku is derived from a Munda name:

-However, there are those who contend with Pargiter.
-Ghurye holds that the Ikshvakus were Aryan horsemen and must have arrived in the subcontinent before the Aryans who composed the Rigveda.
+G. S. Ghurye holds that the Ikshvakus were Aryan horsemen and must have arrived in the subcontinent before the Aryans who composed the Rigveda.
 The Brahmana texts do also state that the Ikshvakus were a line of princes descended from the Purus.
 The Rigveda mentions that the Purus are one of the Aryan tribes.
 Mandhatri, an Ikshvaku ruler, is described in the Rigveda to have annihilated the Dasyus, and seeks the help of the Ashvin twins, the divine physicians of the Vedic religion.